 Fancy yourself a virtuoso of cars, trucks, and all things automotive?
-There’s a misconception that the only job involving cars is a mechanic.
+Then perhaps you’d like to learn automobile engineering.
+There’s a misconception that the only job you can get to work with cars is to be a mechanic.
 But that couldn’t be further from the truth.
+You can also be an automobile engineer.

-Learning mechanical engineering can give the most accomplished mechanic or software engineer valuable and lucrative lessons about automotives.
+Learning mechanical engineering can give the most accomplished mechanic or software engineer valuable lessons about automotive.
+In this article, we’ll walk you through the ins and outs of automobile engineering.

 What Is Automobile Engineering?